Keszi94/battleship/README.md

  * All guess coordinates are tracked to ensure that no location is checked more than once.
  * The guesses are stored in sets to make it easy to check if a guess has already been played or not.
- * After each guess, the board is updated to show if th eguess was a miss or a hit and then the information is displayed to the player.
+ * After each guess, the board is updated to show if the guess was a miss or a hit, and then the information is displayed to the player.

 4. __Managing Scores__ _(player_guess, computer_guess, check_winner)_

- * The game keeps seperate scores for the player and the computer.
-These show the number of succesful hits.
+ * The game keeps separate scores for the player and the computer.
+These show the number of successful hits.
  * The score is updated after each round if a hit was made.
 The game continues on until one player sinks all of the other opponent's ships or if both hit 4 ships at the same time.

 5. __Restarting the Game__ _(play_again)_